AtLongLastAnalytics/visar/README.md

 The user provides a GitHub code repository URL to VISaR which then automatically performs a code scan, sends requests to the OSV API and enriches the data before writing vulnerability information to a CSV file.

 **How VISaR works:**

-The workflow is visually described in Figure 2.
+The workflow below aligns with the architecture diagram shown Figure 2.

   1. OSSF Scorecard scans the repository and generates a summary file.
   2. A second OSSF Scorecard scan generates a file of known vulnerabilties (saved temporarily).
   3. A list of vulnerability IDs are harvested from the temporary data file.
-  4. Vulnerability IDs are sent to the OSV API; severity and descriptions are requested.
+  4. Vulnerability IDs are sent to the OSV API with severity and summary description requested.
   5. Key vulnerability information is extracted from the JSON payload.
   6. The vulnerability IDs, severity, and plain-text summary are compiled into a structured CSV file.